 3. It Confronts Sin Honestly—But Leads Students to Grace

-Instead of just telling students:
+Instead of just telling students:“Lust is bad.
+Stop it.”

-“Lust distorts God’s design—but through Christ, we find purity and restoration.”
+A gospel-centered curriculum says: “Lust distorts God’s design.
+It is through Christ that we find positional purity and experiential restoration.”

-• “Anxiety means you don’t trust God enough.”
+Instead of saying: “Anxiety means you don’t trust God enough.”

 Gospel-centered youth ministry curriculum names sin honestly—but grace is always the final word.